Check your inbox.

 We have sent you an email with a verification button to instantly apply your discount.

-Venice is located in northeastern Italy, where a group of 118 small islands are joined together in a maze of canals and bridges.
-The entire city is a World Heritage Site, which is indicative of the incredible beauty and history in this wonderful place.
-The city is incredibly popular with tourists, and is widely regarded as one of the most beautiful places in the world.
-Many feel that there is an element of ‘elegant decay’ about the place, with some calling the entire city a living museum.
+Located in northeastern Italy, Venice is a collection of 118 small islands connected by a maze of canals and bridges.
+The entire city is a World Heritage Site, showcasing its incredible beauty and history.
+Known as one of the most beautiful places in the world, many describe Venice as having an 'elegant decay' with the feel of a living museum.

-Within the city almost all forms of getting around are via canal or on foot, with Venice being Europe’s largest urban car-free area.
-Enjoy watching the beautiful adorned gondolas cruising along the many canals, or catch a ride on a waterbus to get a new view of this wondrous place.
-For many, the best part of exploring Venice is just aimlessly wandering; exploring the hundreds of little streets and alleys and getting totally lost in the history of this truly unique city.
-Don’t forget to stop for an espresso and a Venetian pastry!
+In Venice, getting around is mostly by canal or on foot, making it Europe's largest urban car-free area.
+Watch the beautifully adorned gondolas glide along the canals or hop on a waterbus for a new view of the city.
+One of the best ways to explore Venice is to wander aimlessly, discovering little streets and alleys filled with history.
+And don't forget to stop for an espresso and a Venetian pastry!

 When to Go